-- You should report to the reception desk to ask which Court room the Trial is held in. - Support will be available to you if required (not in certain JP court locations).
+- you should report to the reception desk to ask which courtroom the trial is held in. - support will be available to you if required (not in certain Justice of the Peace (JP) court locations).

 If the accused pleads or is found guilty, the case may be adjourned for further information.
 In that case: